 This boiler is a high efficiency appliance, and therefore produces condensate: a by-product of the combustion process.
 A condensate collection system with an internal float switch monitors condensate level to prevent it from backing up into the combustion system.
-There is a 3⁄4" sweat connection provided to connect the outlet of the collection system to a drain or condensate pump.

 Condensate from the boiler is slightly acidic with a pH of 3.2 - 4.5.
 To avoid long term damage to the drainage system and to meet local code requirements, HTP recommends neutralizing condensate with a Condensate Neutralizer Kit (Part # 7350P-611).
 The neutralizer kit connects to the drain system and contains limestone chips that neutralize the pH level of the condensate.
 The neutralizer kit should be checked annually and the limestone chips replenished if necessary.
-When replacing the limestone chips, take care to ensure chips are no smaller than 1⁄2" to avoid blockage in condensate piping (refer to figure below for piping of the condensate neutralizer.)
+When replacing the limestone chips, take care to ensure chips are no smaller than 1/2" to avoid blockage in condensate piping (refer to figure below for piping of the condensate neutralizer.)

-Figure 21 - Condensate Piping NOTES:
+Figure 20 - Condensate Piping NOTES:

 1. Condensate line must be pitched at least 1⁄4" per foot to properly drain.
-If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1"ID and place a tee in the line after the condensate neutralizer to properly reduce vacuum lock in the drain line.
+If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1" ID and place a tee in the line before the condensate neutralizer to properly reduce vacuum lock in the drain line.